 Info about Northwestern′s new science building

-Why study the health and science professions at NWC?
+Why study STEM and health professions at NWC?

 - 80% of Northwestern graduates who continue on to medical school are accepted the first time they apply (compared to a 45% national med school matriculation rate).

-- 90% of Northwestern′s BSN-credentialed nurses pass their board exams on the first attempt.
+- 100% of Northwestern′s 2020 and 2021 BSN-credentialed nursing graduates pass their board exams on their first attempt.

-- Research experience involving the sequencing of DNA genomes is embedded into three consecutive courses taken by first- and second-year biology students.
+- Research experience involving the sequencing of DNA genomes is embedded into two courses taken by first- and second-year biology students.